 “Be willing to learn from those who are not seen as leaders regularly.
 Women of Color are the group that is least seen in CEO and executive positions.
 Study a leader who is a woman that is part of a racialized group and then look for opportunities to move this group forward within your organization.”

-Donnelly elaborates why asking questions is important and how it supports empathetic leaders:
+Nielsen Donnelly further elaborates why asking questions is important and how it supports empathetic leaders:

 Can you acquiesce to every request?

 Of course not, but most humans don’t expect you to.
 They just expect you to treat them like humans.“

 Although uncomfortable, asking questions is vital for building relationships and performing at your optimal level as a leader.
 To find out how to do it effectively, read the blog below: